 The approach I suggest seems to be in line with the Upper Tribunal (2015) decision in MM & DM:

 MM & DM v Secretary of State for Work and Pensions, Court of Appeal & Upper Tribunal, 2013-2015

 Mental health patients (MHPs) claiming Employment and Support Allowance (ESA) argued that the benefit authorities were failing to make reasonable adjustments under the Equality Act.
 The reasonable adjustments proposed by the claimants were that certain things should trigger a requirment that benefit officials actively consider obtaining further medical evidence, and if they did not obtain it they should justify why not.
 These proposed triggers were effectively having certain information about the disability.
 The Upper Tribunal (2015) considered these triggers as part of considering how far the adjustments proposed by the claimants were reasonable.
 See further MM & DM>Comment: Knowledge of disability, and below.

-Note: As regards knowledge of the disability, this case is a bit confusing in that the actual adjustment sought was the obtaining of further medical evidence – so that the benefit authorities would have more knowledge of the disability to ascertain whether the disability entitled the person to ESA.
-However as regards what knowledge is required to be liable for a breach of the reasonable adjustment duty, one has to go back a step from that, and ask what knowledge is required to trigger the obligation to obtain further medical evidence.
+Note: As regards knowledge of the disability, this case is a bit confusing in that the actual adjustment sought was the obtaining of further medical evidence – in order that the benefit authorities would have more knowledge of the disability to help them decide whether the disability entitled the person to ESA.
+However as regards what knowledge is needed to be liable for a breach of the reasonable adjustment duty, one has to go back a step from that, and ask what knowledge is required to trigger the obligation to obtain further medical evidence.

 So in MM & DM the proposed triggers, ie what information about the disability should trigger the requirement to actively consider further medical evidence, was part of the reasonable adjustments proposed by the claimants.
 The Upper Tribunal (2015) (bailii.org) considered them as part of whether the adjustments were reasonable.
 This seems sensible.
 For example: